go-skynet/model-gallery/README.md

 The model gallery is a curated collection of models created by the community and tested with [LocalAI](https://github.com/go-skynet/LocalAI).

 We encourage contributions to the gallery!
-However, please note that if you are submitting a pull request (PR), we cannot accept PRs that include URLs to models based on LLaMA or models with licenses that do not allow redistribution.
+However, please note that if you are submitting a pull request (PR), we cannot accept PRs that include URLs to models based on LLaMA 1 or other models with licenses that do not allow redistribution.
 Nevertheless, you can submit a PR with the configuration file without including the downloadable URL.

 ## Helper tool